TeachingUndergradsCHC/modules/Architecture/arm_introduction/ARM/lab.md

-## Lab: ARM vs. Thumb speed/codesize tradeoffs
+## Lab 2: ARM vs. Thumb speed/codesize tradeoffs

 ### Description
-The ARM has several features and additional processing elements that require the software developer to decide how and on which PE code will run.
+The ARM has several features and additional processing elements that require the software developer to decide how and on which processing element code will run.
 One of those decisions requires an understanding of ARM and Thumb mode.
 In this lab students will build and run code targeting different sub-architectures: ARM, Thumb 1, and Thumb 2.